Local Dishes of Yazd: The Most Delicious Traditional Foods and Desserts of Yazd

 Ash Anar

-One of the most popular soup dishes in Yazd is Ash-e Shooli, which is made with aromatic herbs, beetroot, lentils, and wheat flour.
-This soup is light and fragrant, typically served on cold days.
-Its flavor is a combination of mild sourness and sweetness, complete with garlic and vinegar.
-Not only is Ash-e Shooli delicious, but it is also considered a healthy snack due to the nutritious and wholesome ingredients it contains.
+One of Yazd’s most popular soups, Shooly is made with aromatic herbs, beetroot, lentils, and wheat flour.
+It is light and fragrant, most often served on cold days.
+Its flavor combines mild sourness and sweetness, completed with garlic and vinegar.
+Besides being tasty, it is considered a healthy snack due to its wholesome ingredients.

-This soup is a specialty of the people of Yazd province and is prepared in various cities within the region.
-To make this soup, a layer of uncooked sourdough dough is spread at the bottom of a pot, and it is then covered with a mixture of meat, vegetables, and legumes.
-Another layer of dough is placed on top, and this process is repeated until the pot is full.
-The dish is then cooked over low heat for a long period to allow it to simmer and “steam.”
+This dish is specific to the people of Yazd Province and is prepared across its various cities.
+To cook it, a layer of unrisen sourdough is spread at the bottom of a pot, covered with a mixture of meat, vegetables, and legumes.
+Another layer of dough is added on top, and the process continues until the pot is full.
+It is then cooked slowly over low heat for a long time until fully steamed and set.

-This tangy soup is a combination of plums, herbs, rice, legumes, sauteed mint, fried onions, and garlic, all simmered on low heat until the flavors meld together.
-This soup should have a somewhat thick consistency and is not watery.
+This sour soup combines plums, herbs, rice, legumes, fried mint, fried onions, and fried garlic, simmered gently until thick and flavorful.
+It should have a relatively dense consistency and is not meant to be watery.

 Yazdi Coriander Soup (Ash Geshniz)

-The main herb in this soup is coriander, which is cooked with ground meat, rice, fried onions, sautéed mint, and turnips.
-This soup is a popular snack for cold winter days and is considered a home remedy for treating colds.
+The main herb in this soup is coriander, cooked with ground meat, rice, fried onions, fried mint, and turnip.
+It is a winter snack and also considered a home remedy for colds.

 Yazdi Mung Bean Soup (Ash Mash)

-This dish is typically prepared for breakfast.
-Mung beans, herbs, especially fresh spinach, rice, tomato paste, fried onions, and sauteed mint are cooked together with water until they reach a thick consistency.
-The soup is served with kashk (fermented whey).
+Traditionally prepared for breakfast, this soup combines mung beans, herbs—especially fresh spinach—rice, tomato paste, fried onions, and fried mint, simmered with water until thickened.
+It is served with kashk (fermented whey).

-Yazdi Wheat Soup is a combination of hulled wheat, chickpeas, beans, lentils, ash herbs, fried onions, sauteed mint, garlic, kashk, and spices.
-This soup is not exclusive to Yazd and is prepared in many cities across Iran, but Yazdis makes it with vinegar instead of kashk, which gives it a tangy flavor.
+This soup includes hulled wheat, chickpeas, beans, lentils, herbs, fried onions, fried mint, fried garlic, kashk, and spices.
+Although not exclusive to Yazd and cooked in many Iranian cities, Yazdis often use vinegar instead of kashk, giving it a pleasantly sour flavor.